-- We have incurred net losses in the past, expect to incur net losses in the future and may never achieve or maintain profitability. - We may not continue to grow on pace with historical rates. - If we are unable to manage the anticipated growth of our business, our future revenue and operating results may be adversely affected. - Our operating results may fluctuate from quarter to quarter, which makes our future results difficult to predict. - Our growth depends on our ability to attract and retain a large community of buyers and sellers. - Our success depends on our ability to deliver products and manufacturing processes that meet the demand of buyers transacting on our marketplace and our ability to adapt to technological changes and improvements. - If we fail to maintain and improve the quality of our platform, customer support and ancillary services available through our platform, we may not be able to attract and retain buyers and sellers. - We provide quality assurance to buyers. - Our business model involves our agreeing to pricing with a buyer in advance of sourcing the opportunity to a seller. - We or our third-party partners or service providers may experience a security breach, including unauthorized parties obtaining access to buyers' confidential information. - Failure to deal effectively with bad actors engaging on our marketplace or platform could harm our business. - We may be subject to disputes between sellers and suppliers on our platform. - We rely on a third-party payment processor to process payments made by buyers and payments made to sellers and suppliers. - We rely on third parties to fulfill buyer orders. - We face significant competition and expect to face increasing competition in many aspects of our business, which could cause our operating results to suffer. - We may not be able to rapidly grow our business outside the United States. - The ongoing COVID-19 pandemic and measures intended to prevent its spread may have an effect on our business and results of operations. - Interruptions to or other problems with our website and platform, information technology systems, manufacturing processes or other operations could damage our reputation and brand and substantially harm our business and results of operations. - We are subject to stringent and evolving laws and regulations relating to consumer data privacy and data protection. - Our intellectual property and proprietary rights are valuable, and any inability to obtain, maintain, protect or enforce them could substantially harm our business, products, services, and brand. - We could incur substantial costs and other harms as a result of any claim of infringement, misappropriation or other violation of another party's intellectual property or proprietary rights. - We rely on Amazon Web Services to operate our platform, and any disruption of service from Amazon Web Services or material change to our arrangement with Amazon Web Services could adversely affect our business.
+- We have incurred net losses in the past, expect to incur net losses in the future and may never achieve or maintain profitability. - We may not continue to grow on pace with historical rates. - If we are unable to manage the anticipated growth of our business, our future revenue and operating results may be adversely affected. - Our operating results may fluctuate from quarter to quarter, which makes our future results difficult to predict. - Our growth depends on our ability to attract and retain a large community of buyers and suppliers. - Our success depends on our ability to deliver products and manufacturing processes that meet the demand of buyers transacting on our marketplace and our ability to adapt to technological changes and improvements. - If we fail to maintain and improve the quality of our platform, customer support and ancillary services available through our platform, we may not be able to attract and retain buyers and suppliers. - We provide quality assurance to buyers. - Our business model involves our agreeing to pricing with a buyer in advance of sourcing the opportunity to a supplier. - We or our third-party partners or service providers may experience a security breach, including unauthorized parties obtaining access to buyers' confidential information. - Failure to deal effectively with bad actors engaging on our marketplace or platform could harm our business. - We may be subject to disputes between buyers and suppliers on our platform. - · We rely on a third-party payment processor to process payments made by buyers and payments made to suppliers. - We rely on third parties to fulfill buyer orders. - We face significant competition and expect to face increasing competition in many aspects of our business, which could cause our operating results to suffer. - We may not be able to rapidly grow our business outside the United States. - We may not realize all of the anticipated benefits from the acquisition of Thomas because of difficulties related to integration, the achievement of synergies, and other challenges. - Unstable market and economic conditions, including a global or domestic recession or the fear of a recession, and inflation may have serious adverse consequences on our business, financial condition and share price. - We are subject to stringent and evolving laws and regulations relating to consumer data privacy and data protection. - Our intellectual property and proprietary rights are valuable, and any inability to obtain, maintain, protect or enforce them could substantially harm our business, products, services, and brand. - We could incur substantial costs and other harms as a result of any claim of infringement, misappropriation or other violation of another party's intellectual property or proprietary rights.